Your Hand In Mine

-Your Hand In Mine was the first Mediacorp production to be filmed entirely at outdoor locations like Lentor and Tanjong Katong, and the second to be filmed in high definition after The Ultimatum.
+Your Hand In Mine was the first Mediacorp production to be filmed entirely at outdoor locations, like Lentor and Tanjong Katong, and the second to be filmed in high definition after The Ultimatum.

 Plot

 Penny-pinching Zheng Shan Guo (Huang Wen Yong) and his family of seven live in a five-room apartment.
 His spendthrift wife Yu Xiang (Chen Li Ping) persuades him to move into a bigger house, but they end up living next to a neurotic neighbour Wu You Li (Cavin Soh).
-You Li has a large tumor on his neck, making him self-conscious.
+You Li has a large tumour on his neck, making him self-conscious.
 He is often disagreeable, but the arrival of a blind girl causes him to soften his relations with others.

 Lan Jin Yin (Jin Yinji) stays in the apartment next to Shan Guo with her two grandchildren, Li Qin (Shaun Chen) and Li Fen (Paige Chua); their mother Qiu Mei (Jue Xi) has been imprisoned for killing their father.
-On her release, Qiu Mei is shunned by Jin Yin and Li Qin, but moves into an apartment near them in an attempt to reconcile and make up for her past mistakes.
+On her release, Qiu Mei is shunned by Jin Yin and Li Qin but moves into an apartment near them to reconcile and make up for her past mistakes.
 The story touches on family issues, regrets, and love lost and found.

 Chit Chat Club

-Before an episode, a humorous three-minute clip called Chit Chat Club (叽喳棺) was telecast as an appetizer for viewers.
+Before an episode, a humorous three-minute clip called Chit Chat Club (叽喳棺) was telecast as an appetiser for viewers.